chenyuanlin1976/rasp_note/sign_apk_cmds.md

 How can I get it?
 In android we can generate keystore for debug and release build.key

-1. We will configure debug keystore.
+**We will configure debug keystore.
+Run this `keytool` command in your main android project directory,**

-  Run this command in your main android project directory, keytool -gnekey -v
++ -gnekey -v
-          -keystore debug.keystore
++ -keystore debug.keystore
-          -storepass android
++ -storepass android
-          -alias androiddebugkey
++ -alias androiddebugkey
-          -keypass android
++ -keypass android
-          -keyalg RSA
++ -keyalg RSA
-          -keysize 2048
++ -keysize 2048
-          -validity 10000
++ -validity 10000
 After that you need to add some detail which will ask by terminal, fill it.
 Now you can use this keystore for creating a debug android build.

-2. Generate release keystore.
+**Generate release keystore with `keytool` command. options is listed below.**

-  keytool -genkey -v
++ -genkey -v
-          -keystore my_key.keystore
++ -keystore my_key.keystore
-          -alias alias_name
++ -alias alias_name
-          -keyalg RSA
++ -keyalg RSA
-          -keysize 2048
++ -keysize 2048
-          -validity 10000
++ -validity 10000
 After that you need to add some detail which will ask by terminal, fill it.
 Now you can use this keystore for creating a release android build.